OttawaESS/client-ess-site/src/pages/about/traditions.md

         title: Otis the Bunny
         traditions:
           - content: >-
               Many years ago, the Keepers were assigned a great task: To find a mascot that would represent the uOttawa engineering students for years to come.
 After countless debates, they finally agreed on the bunny.
 Bunnies are a symbol of success, sustainability and survival, purely through their mass need/ability to procreate.
 To the Keepers’ surprise, after capturing their new mascot they realized that he was no ordinary bunny.
 He would soon manage to obtain all four of the engineering degrees at the same time, while partying harder than any other uOttawa student.
 He was named Otis.
+              <br><br>

-              Things to know about Otis:
+              Things to know about Otis: <br>
-              Otis’ namesake is the company that engineered the elevators for CBY and most other campus buildings.
+              Otis’ namesake is the company that engineered the elevators for CBY and most other campus buildings.<br>
-              He lives in CBY… (The Bunny Cave…shhh) Otis tends to be drunk whenever he’s not working, thus earning him the nickname, “The Drunken Bunny.”
+              He lives in CBY… (The Bunny Cave…shhh)<br>
+              Otis tends to be drunk whenever he’s not working, thus earning him the nickname, “The Drunken Bunny.”
             align: left
             image: images/traditions/otis.png